-- Wetlands shall: - o Exclude land below the mean high water line - Include conservation and preservation areas - Include wetlands associated with man-made water bodies as defined (including borrow pits).
+- Wetlands shall: - Exclude land below the mean high water line - Include conservation and preservation areas - Include wetlands associated with man-made water bodies as defined (including borrow pits).

-Density and floor area ratio calculations for properties with 25% or greater wetlands and/or man-made water bodies (including borrow pits) shall be subject to an environmentally sensitive land calculation as addressed in the Land Development Code.
+Density and floor area ratio calculations for properties with 25% or greater wetlands and/or man-made water bodies (including borrow pits) shall be subject to an environmentally sensitive land calculation.
 Upland acreage of the site multiplied by 1.25 yields the base acreage for the density calculation.
 That acreage is then multiplied by the maximum intensity/density of the Future Land Use Category.